 Though the new cleat seems less durable than the older ones, the improvement in being able to walk makes me more than OK with that.
 They still feel great on the bike.

-I also appreciate prompt responses and helpful information when something goes wrong.
+I appreciate prompt responses and helpful information when something goes wrong.
 Speedplay delivered on both counts.

 This post just might contain affiliate links.
 Fear not, they’re non-spammy and benign.
 Hey, I have to keep this thing running somehow!